 Some screensavers can drain your battery very quickly.
 Using a screensaver that keeps your display on for long periods will drain your battery faster.

 You might also want to turn off the display when not in use or turn off your computer altogether to maximize your battery life.

 Remove any unused applications or unused programs

-Use your computer’s task manager to close programs that are not being used by the system during normal operation (for example, if you’re using a browser, close it before going to sleep).
+Use your computer’s task manager to close programs not being used by the system during normal operation (for example, if you’re using a browser, close it before going to sleep).

 You should also keep up with software updates.
 These updates help fix errors that may be causing trouble in your system and improve overall performance.

-Software updates are particularly important for Mac users because Apple has been known to release many software updates over the course of a computer’s lifespan.
+Software updates are particularly important for Mac users because Apple has been known to release many software updates throughout a computer’s lifespan.

-Next, make sure that any programs or files you don’t use regularly aren’t left running in the background while you work on something else.
+Next, ensure that any programs or files you don’t use regularly aren’t left running in the background while you work on something else.

-Finally, try to conserve your computer’s resources by only using the necessary features for the task at hand.
+Finally, try to conserve your computer’s resources by only using the necessary features for the task.

-Be sure to regularly check your computer’s performance and symptoms to determine if anything can be done to improve it.
+Regularly check your performance and symptoms to determine if anything can be done to improve it.